 Suppression of Energy Technologies

-Time magazine August 17 July 1995 (p.46) are rounding up the future technologies that are going to severely change the world as we know it.
+Time magazine August 17 July 1995 (p.46) are rounding up the future technologies that (may eventually) improve the world as we know it

-They correctly point out that a change in the usage of energy would have a massive impact, but then promise "The first company to design an affordable car that doesn't foul the atmosphere will race past it's competitors."
+That a change in the usage of energy would have a massive impact, but then promise "The first company to design an affordable car that doesn't foul the atmosphere will race past its competitors."

 More came in the form of an article in the Melbourne Age (13/7/93 p.5)

 Introducing the "ozone safe induction" system, a little black box that was added to your engine that cut fuel usage by up to two-thirds with a corresponding reduction in pollution.

 Oz Smart Technologies was the name of the firm, and Mike Holland the inventor that I talked to about his supposed breakthrough.
 "Yeah, the U.S. military just flew out some Generals and stuff and they want to buy it, and Nissan just offered me five million dollars but I want to develop it in Australia."
 Yeah but, does it work?
 Apparently it did, the E.P.A. told him off the record, that it was the best design of its kind they'd ever seen, along with a bunch of techies from Swinburne University who'd done all the testing, but the media continued to consider the device a bit of a hoax and the company simply does not exist anymore - yep they just disappeared (again).

 My research today tells me that Mike Holland's invention was probably of the "Improved fuel efficiency" variety simply burning fuel in a more efficient manner, nothing terribly difficult.
 Other well known developments are of the "car running on water" kind, usually involving electrical current running through the water to extract and then burn the hydrogen.
 Some of the more interesting involve the use of magnets, sometimes tuned to exact frequencies that take energy from the ambient atmosphere.